fenago/apache-cassandra/lab_5.md

 At the time of writing, Java SE has been updated to Version 8.
 However, I have not tested JRE 8 and DataStax recommends JRE 7 for Cassandra 2.0 too.
-Therefore, I will stick to JRE 7 in this book.
+Therefore, I will stick to JRE 7 in this course.

 ### Java Native Access